10 Interview Questions to Ask Your Potential Wealth Advisor

 A good wealth advisor will take the time to understand your life, your goals and what is important to you.
 Only after he or she has a good understanding of these items should a wealth advisor develop a plan to help you achieve your goals.
 When looking for a qualified wealth advisor, consider asking the following questions:

-Q: Are you a fiduciary?
+Q: Are you an RIA?

 Q: How are you compensated?